sainianu1/sainianu1.github.io/UasBuckConvertor.md

 ## PCB Choices and Why

-placement of buck's low side components:
-- the inductor, output capacitor and diode were placed in close proximity to each other for a minimal sized output current loop

 routing:
 - routed bootstrap capacitor so that its trace was as short as possible for minimal inductance